Ficiao/Filip_Matanovic_Portfolio/docs/index.md

 # Portfolio
-Disclamer: Naslovi projekata su ujedno i poveznice na git repository-e projekata.
-U nekim slučajevima poveznice neće biti, ako priroda projekta ne zahtjeva git repository ili iz nekog drugog razloga nesmijem javno dijeliti kod projekta.
+Napomena: Naslovi projekata su ujedno i poveznice na git repository-e projekata.
+Ako priroda projekta ne zahtijeva repozitorij ili mi iz drugih razloga nije dopušteno javno dijeljenje koda, poveznice neće biti.

-Disclamer: Project headlines are also links to project git repositoryes.
-In some cases links will be missing, if the nature of the project doesnt require a repository or if I am not allowed to share the code of the project for some other reasone.
+Disclaimer: Project headlines are also links to project git repositories.
+If the nature of the project doesn't require a repository or if I am not allowed to share the code publicly, the link will be missing.

 # [Projekt 1: Tetris za dva igrača](https://github.com/Ficiao/Tetris2P)
 * Izrada tetris igre za lokalno 2 igrača u Unity-u